 Wrangler Rating: (Recommended)

 Whether you’re a fan of BC craft beer, live in BC or just visiting, then this is a book for your collection.
 It is a dossier of brewpubs and microbreweries and covers fundamental information of a brewery’s offerings and sometimes with a bit of history is thrown in.
 If you can see past the clunky and inconsistent formatting, (this is a self published book) and get to the ‘meat and potatoes’, then you will really find a lot of great information from this guide.
-If you’re planning any beer related trip in British Columbia, this guide will likely motivate you to check . . . → Read More: Beers of British Columbia
+If you’re planning any beer related trip in British Columbia, . . . → Read More: Beers of British Columbia

 Wrangler Rating: (Excellent)

 Abbatiale Triple is brewed by Brasserie des Sources in St-Amand les Eaux in northern France, and scored gold medals at the Paris beer competition in 2006 and 2008; now let’s see how it scores with me!